jtarrio/webrtlsdr/docs/lowlevel.md

 The `readSamples()` async method returns a `SampleBlock` object with three fields:

-- `frequency`, which is the RTL-SDR devices's center frequency when the samples were read;
+- `frequency`, which is the RTL-SDR device's center frequency when the samples were read;
 - `data`, which contains an `ArrayBuffer` with the samples and is described below;
 - `directSampling`, a boolean that indicates if direct sampling was active when the samples were read.